Welcome to

 Financial Support

-Benefits may include a competitive stipend, paid tuition and fees, and health insurance coverage for the duration of the student's degree program.
-Financial support is contingent upon availability of funds and satisfactory progress toward the doctoral degree.
-Students admitted to the master's programs are eligible for, but not guaranteed, financial support.
+Benefits may include paid tuition and fees, a competitive stipend and health insurance coverage for the duration of the student's degree program.
+Financial support is contingent upon the availability of funds and satisfactory progress toward the doctoral degree.

 Fellowship Opportunities